ViniciusRockenbachDS/HTML-Analyzer/Instructions.md

 # HTML-Analyzer
 This Java-based project was created to analyze the HTML text of a URL using a command in the CMD terminal.
-1. Ensure you have JDK 17 installed on your operating system.
+1. Make sure you have JDK 17 installed and configured on your operating system.

 2. Have internet access to retrieve the provided URL.